 II Corinthians 13:5: Examine yourselves as to whether you are in the faith.
 Test yourselves.

 It is important for us Christians to examine ourselves and check whether we are still in the faith or not.
 We need to prove our faith in God and Jesus Christ.
 Faith is critical because without faith we can never please God (Hebrews 11:6).
 It is only through faith that we are able to come to God and believe that He is a rewarder of those who diligently seek Him.

-Our faith also represents the belief that we have as a Christian.
+Our faith also represents the belief that we have as Christians.
 We need to check as well whether our beliefs and the doctrines we hold are in congruence with the Word of God.

 Self-examination involves a humble and prayerful attitude toward God.
 It is the process of identifying the areas where we stopped growing spiritually.
 We need to pray to God to show us our sins and faults.
 After recognizing them, we need to have the willing heart to change.

 Having all the Biblical knowledge amounts to nothing if we don’t apply them in our lives.
 Even if we already read the Bible, memorize all relevant verses, and quote any scripture, all of these will be useless without application.

 Having the Passover attitude throughout the whole year

 Passover reminds us that we must never stay stagnant in our Christian calling.
 We must continually grow in the grace and knowledge of our Lord and Savior Jesus Christ.

 Self-examination should not only be done during the Passover.
 It is an important process that we need to habitually perform.
 Yes, the Passover should not only initiate self-examination but rather it must intensify the effort that we have already exerted throughout the year.